-- 1. Teams are sequestered just prior to and during the time of the practical competition.
-Team members (three plus the alternate if applicable) are not to leave the room, make phone calls, talk or communicate with anyone from outside the room.
-If no washroom facilities are available in the sequester area, escorts will be provided; - 2.
-Cell phones, mobile devices, tablets, pagers and any other electronic devices are prohibited during sequestering; - 3.
+- Teams are sequestered just prior to and during the time of the practical competition.
+Team members (three plus the alternate, if applicable) are not to leave the room, make phone calls, talk or communicate with anyone from outside the room.
+If no washroom facilities are available in the sequester area, escorts will be provided. - 2 Cell phones, mobile devices, tablets, pagers and any other electronic devices are prohibited during sequestering.
+Exceptions may be made due to circumstances by the Competition Chair, Co-Chair or their delegate (i.e. educational content, etc.). - 3.
 Beverages and light snacks will be provided in the sequestering area.
-Competitors are encouraged to eat as appropriate prior to sequestering; - 4.
-If you have medication you need to take, please bring it with you or take it prior to arrival at the sequestering area; - 5.
-Teams will be escorted to the practical competition site and will not be allowed to talk with anyone at this time; - 6.
+Competitors are encouraged to eat as appropriate prior to sequestering. - 4.
+If you have any medication you need to take, please bring it with you or take it prior to arrival at the sequestering area. - 5.
+Teams will be escorted to the practical competition site and will not be allowed to talk with anyone at this time. - 6.
 Opportunities for photography/videography (i.e., Team Pictures) will be afforded prior to sequestering.
-NO photos, videos, etc., other than by ITLS officially recognized photographers will be allowed; - 7.
-As a "pre-sequester" initiative, the Conference Chair will provide a presentation on the rules of the ITLS Trauma Competition.
+NO photos, videos, etc., other than by ITLS officially recognized photographers will be allowed. - 7.
+As a "pre-sequester" initiative, a competition Co-Chair or delegate will provide a presentation on the rules of the ITLS Trauma Competition.
 All competitors are required to attend.
-Details about the exact timing of this session on Friday, November 9, 2018 will be confirmed.
+Details about the exact timing of this session will be confirmed.